 How long will the sargassum be on the beaches?

 The truth?
 I don’t think that anybody knows!
 There are a lot of theories out there.
-It seems that most people fall within two camps of scientific opinion.
+It seems that most people fall into two camps of scientific opinion.
 Some Scientists believe that this is simply an El Nino phenomenon, and with the passing of this cycle, we will see an end to the seagrass.
 This means that the sargassum could be gone for good any day now!
 (Fingers crossed….I like these Scientists….)

 However, other Scientists believe that this is Mother Nature telling us she is unhappy!
 This could be further evidence of global climate change.
 Warmer ocean temperatures could be to blame for the increased amount of sargassum this year.
 It may also be linked to fertilizers and other pollutants that have made their way into the oceans, essentially fertilizing the seagrass, and causing it to grow faster and in larger amounts.
 These Scientists tell us to prepare for this as the new normal.
 (Uuuuuuuuuuugh!)